shoelace-style/shoelace/docs/components/file-upload.md

 [component-header:sl-file-upload]

-File Dropzone provides an area where files can be dragged and dropped onto from the Operating System to be uploaded or to be used for other tasks.
+File Upload provides an area where files can be dragged and dropped onto from the Operating System to be uploaded or to be used for other tasks.
 It also provides a button to open a file dialog and select files from the file system.
 Per default the File Dropzone shows a list of all selected files below the dropzone.

 ```html preview
 <sl-file-upload closable multiple></sl-file-upload>